-Keeping a local history may not be enough to have the full scope of history, especially in peer to peer applications.
+Keeping a local database may not be enough to have the full scope of history, especially in peer to peer applications.
 Consider gossiping the data as part of the replication protocol.
-For example, if Bob syncronizes with Sally, and then logs off.
-Later Sally syncronizes with John, and John logs off.
+For example, if Bob synchronizes with Sally, and then logs off.
+Later Sally synchronizes with John, and John logs off.
 When Bob logs back on, he will not know that John also has the data.
 Sally’s device should automatically tell Bob that she saw John while Bob was offline.
 This will ensure that users know who has seen the latest information.

 Some protocols by default will not have the ability to acknowledge or verify how much of a dataset has been replicated by particular devices.
 This is required to make Network Health Indicator more informative and accurate.

-Network Health Indicators may be unreliable in offline-first or sneakernet networks, where peers are online and synchronizing data infrequently, and disconnect from the network for large stretches of time.
+Network Health Indicators may be unreliable in offline (i.e., sneakernet) networks, where people share data offline using hard drives or other physical methods.
+This is also true for applications where users may disconnect from the network for large stretches of time.
 Implementing indicators in these environments may require tracking detailed network health history rather than continued uptime.
 Alternatively, utilize a notification protocol, such that peers notify one another when they are connected and available, rather than nodes polling all peers periodically to discover availability.

 The Take-Away ¶

-Network health indicators reassure users and build trust in the stability and resilience of their data.
+Network health indicators reassure users and build trust in your application.

 References & Where to Learn More ¶